Programmer118/chat-app/README.md

 ### 2. Install dependencies

-Frontend
+- Frontend
 cd client
 npm install

-Backend
+- Backend
 cd ../server
 npm install

 ### 3. Setup environment variables

-Create a .env file in the server folder and add the following variables:
+Create a .env file in the server folder and add the following variables

-PORT=5000
+- PORT=5000
-MONGO_URI=your-mongodb-uri
+- MONGO_URI=your-mongodb-uri
-JWT_SECRET=your-jwt-secret
+- JWT_SECRET=your-jwt-secret

 Replace your-mongodb-uri and your-jwt-secret with your actual MongoDB connection URI and JWT secret key.

 ### 4. Run the application

 Frontend
-cd client
+<cd frontend
-npm start
+npm run dev

 This will run the React frontend at <http://localhost:3000>.

 Backend
-cd ../server
-npm run dev
+npm run server

 Here is the code for the README.md file: